 In his short career he has garnered success, producing an impressive repertoire, developing his own authentic, modern-romantic and expressionistic style and honing in on his compositional interests.
 His first orchestral work, 2015 Europa, won the Bromley Symphony Orchestra Centenary Composition Competition.
 Die gefrorene Rose (2017), his second work for orchestra, was well received and reviewed upon its premier in Germany.
 He has also written a wide range of chamber music, including song cycles and a suite for classical guitar.

 Europa is featured on ABLAZE Records’ Orchestral Masters Vol. 6, played by the Brno Philharmonic conducted by Mikel Toms.
-Fantasy for orchestra (2018) will be featured on Vol. 7 in 2021.
+Fantasy for orchestra (2018) is featured on Vol. 7 in 2021.
 Muilwijk’s music has been published with the German music publisher Concustic.